erhardsc/bannigrin/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

-=== Enjoy Instagram ===
+=== Instagram feed on website WordPress - Instagram widget and Shortcode by hashtag and profile ===
 Contributors: mediabeta
 Donate link: https://www.google.com/url?q=https%3A%2F%2Fwww.paypal.com%2Fcgi-bin%2Fwebscr%3Fcmd%3D_s-xclick%26hosted_button_id%3D8MXZ37DWHAX46&sa=D&sntz=1&usg=AFQjCNFHixLdowdc2AAEXDYmM9tQBl-TXQ
-Tags: Instagram, Instagram feeds, Instagram grid, Instagram carousel, Widget instagram, Embed instagram, Embed instagram feed, Instagram feed on website, responsive carousel, wordpress carousel, Instagram gallery, Lightbox, Instagram pictures
+Tags: Instagram, Instagram feed, Instagram grid, Instagram carousel, Widget Instagram, Embed Instagram, Embed Instagram feed, Instagram feed on website, responsive carousel, WordPress carousel, Instagram gallery, Lightbox, Instagram pictures
 Requires at least: 3.0.1
-Tested up to: 4.7
+Tested up to: 4.9
-Version: 3.4
+Version: 3.4.1
-Stable tag: 3.4
+Stable tag: 3.4.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Instagram photos and videos with simple shortcodes and widgets for profiles and hashtags on posts, pages, sidebar.
+Instagram feed on website by hashtag and profile with shortcodes on posts, pages.
+Instagram widgets on sidebar.

 == Description ==

-= Instagram pictures and Instagram videos in your website with carousel and grid view! =
+= Enjoy Instagram allows to display Instagram feed based on hashtag and public Instagram account with carousel and grid view. =

-Publish easily Instagram photos in your pages, posts, sidebars thanks to simple shortcodes and widgets.
+Only one plugin to publish, with shortcode and widget, Instagram pictures and Instagram videos in your pages, posts and sidebars.
 Each Instagram photo can be shown in Carousel and Grid mode with Lightbox effect.
 Enjoy Instagram is responsive and optimized for mobile devices.

+Once you have installed our plugin Enjoy Instagram, thanks to the presence of Enjoy Instagram icon on the editor, you are able to use shortcodes to embed feed in just one single line.

 = Here is Live Demo for Enjoy Instagram: = [http://www.mediabetaprojects.com/enjoy-instagram-premium/instagram-feeds-in-your-website-enjoy-instagram-free/](http://www.mediabetaprojects.com/enjoy-instagram-premium/instagram-feeds-in-your-website-enjoy-instagram-free/)